CopticScriptorium/cts/LOD.md

 Example requests, HTTP status code and returned representation are provided below.

-*URI* | *HTTP Response Status* | *Returned Representation*
+__URI__ | __HTTP Response Status__ | __Returned Representation__
 --- | --- | ---
-`http://copticscriptorium.org/urn:cts:copticLit:shenoute.A22.MONB_YA` | 303 | Most recent HTML version of the text
-`http://copticscriptorium.org/urn:cts:copticLit:shenoute.A22.MONB_YA.YYYYMMDDTHHMMSSZ` | 303 | HTML representation of either the requested exemplar, or if no longer available, the most recent version
-`http://copticscriptorium.org/urn:cts:copticLit:shenoute.A22.MONB_YA.YYYYMMDDTHHMMSSZ/dipl/xml` | 200 or 303 | the TEI XML representation of either the requested exemplar (with status 200) or the most recent version (with status 303)
+http://copticscriptorium.org/urn:cts:copticLit:shenoute.A22.MONB_YA | 303 | Most recent version of the diplomatic HTML edition of the text http://copticscriptorium.org/urn:cts:copticLit:shenoute.A22.MONB_YA.YYYYMMDDTHHMMSSZ | 303 | HTML representation of either the requested exemplar (or if no longer example, the most recent version) of the diplomatic HTML edition of the text http://copticscriptorium.org/urn:cts:copticLit:shenoute.A22.MONB_YA.YYYYMMDDTHHMMSSZ/dipl/xml | 200 or 303 | the TEI XML representation of either the requested exemplar (with status 200) or the most recent version (with status 303) http://copticscriptorium.org/urn:cts:copticLit:shenoute.A22.MONB_YA/norm/html | 303 | Most recent version of the normalized HTML edition of the text

 ## CTS API and Citation/Passage Requests